dtudk/Admin/.github/ISSUE_TEMPLATE/010_project.md

 **License**
 <!--
-Choose a license, please consult DTU Legal for guidance on selecting a license fitting your project and long term goals.
+Choose a license, if in doubt, please consult DTU Legal for guidance on selecting a license fitting your project and long term goals.
 -->